Feminism of Madonna: In music and entertainment industries

 Some feminists have praised Madonna for "opening new doors" for women in the entertainment business.
 Her feminism have been attributed with influencing other artists, with Australian magazine The Music claiming that "Madonna's corporeal feminism impacted on female rappers".
 For one scholar, Madonna epitomizes a "whole generation of artists" who have (sometimes unconsciously) become pillars of the "third wave".
-Musicologist Susan McClary has gone so far as to claim that Madonna's music itself challenges the whole history of Western narrative music by "refusing to bolster a masculine identity based on suppressing anything that it perceives as other".

 British entertainment critic Stuart Maconie commented that some would say she "brought feminism to the forefront of pop".
-British sociologist David Gauntlett is of the opinion that Madonna boosted feminism in music.
-In his explanation, the sociologist argued that feminist message were not often a key to success in the mainstream pop charts before Madonna, although there were exceptions (like Janis Joplin or Aretha Franklin) but without a specific "feminist agenda" like her.
+British media scholar David Gauntlett is of the opinion that Madonna boosted feminism in music; in his explanation, he argued that feminist message were not often a key to success in the mainstream pop charts before Madonna, although there were many exceptions (like Janis Joplin or Aretha Franklin) but without a specific "feminist agenda" like her.
 He also concludes: "Madonna was the first person to remix her own populist version of feminism and make it part of a pop music success story".
 British professor Stephen J. Hunt, citing Madonna's influence in approaching different representations of feminism in her work (such as irony, parody or sexuality), pointed out that "today this ambiguity is a common theme in feminist analyses of women's music".
 In Multidisciplinary Perspectives on Women, Voice, and Agency (2020), scholars Berrin Yanıkkaya and Angelique Nairn, concluded that "Madonna music has now become synonymous with the performative nature of female pop music artists and their link with popular feminism".

-In addition, Madonna is deemed a precursor to various feminist movements that influenced the music industry.
-In Girl Heroes, academic Susan Hopkins described Madonna as the "Godmother of Girl Power" understood as single-minded enterprise, ambition and self-absorption.
-Gauntlett recognized the importance of the Spice Girls within the girl power slogan, but in his words, Madonna was the "real pioneer".
-The same goes with the Destiny's Child about an independent woman, as the sociologist emphasizes how Madonna paved that way with her highly visible self-empowerment.
-In the same vein, critic Sally Banes suggested Madonna as a precursor of the Riot grrrl movement.
+Others considered her a precursor within feminist movements that influenced music industry.
+In Girl Heroes, Hopkins called her the "Godmother of Girl Power", while Gauntlett also remarked it at the same time recognized the importance of the Spice Girls within the slogan.
+Gauntlett also noted the idealized independent woman before the Destiny's Child with her self-empowerment.
+Critic Sally Banes also deemed Madonna a precursor of the Riot grrrl movement.

-Madonna on women's roles
+Madonna on women's roles / stereotypes

-Madonna has been noted for playing with female archetypes and gender roles, as the staff of The Daily Telegraph, put it as saying she has been a virgin, whore, wife, mother, witch, diva, saint or sinner.
-The importance of these perspectives in her career, was described by Robert C Sickels from Whitman College in 100 Entertainers Who Changed America (2013) by saying "her career has always been, justifiably or not, understood through the lens of her womanhood".
+Madonna has played with various female archetypes, with Robert C Sickels writing in 100 Entertainers Who Changed America (2013), that "her career has always been, justifiably or not, understood through the lens of her womanhood".
+Author Cara Hagan in Practicing Yoga as Resistance (2021) described that "she has embodied various definitions of femininity over her more than 40-year career", while The Daily Telegraph staffers add she has been a virgin, whore, wife, mother, witch, diva, saint or sinner.
+In Pun(k) Deconstruction: Experifigural Writings in Art&art Education (2018), Jan Jagodzinski felt that both Marilyn Monroe and Madonna "mark the gap between modernism and postmodernism", in which Monroe was portrayed to please Hollywood in her time, controlled by men, while Madonna "uses the media to her own advantage".
+On the other hand, her motherhood also reignited discussions; in American Icons (2006), Diane Pecknold noted how she "became a highly contested symbol of motherhood".